Rod Reyes

-Rodolfo T. "Rod" Reyes (July 23, 1935 – April 14, 2016) was a Filipino media executive.
-He was the founding publisher and editor-in-chief of Manila Standard, from its inception in 1987 until 1990.
+Rodolfo T. "Rod" Reyes (August 10, 1935 – April 14, 2016) was a Filipino journalist and media executive.
+During the presidency of Ferdinand Marcos, he was general manager of two television networks: GMA Radio Television Arts from 1974 to 1975, and the Maharlika Broadcasting System (MBS) from 1980 to 1984.
+Reyes served as Cabinet Press Secretary to two presidents — Fidel V. Ramos and Joseph Estrada.
+He was also the founding publisher and editor-in-chief of Manila Standard, from its inception in 1987 until 1990.

 Career

 Newspaper

 Reyes began working in the newspaper industry at the age of 12.
-He was a sports writer of the Manila Times at the age of 16, later designated as an investigative reporter.
+He was a sports writer of The Manila Times at the age of 16, later designated as an investigative reporter.

-In 1961, Reyes accorded the Journalist of the Year due to his exposé on heroin drug syndicates in the suburbs of Malabon disguising as a drug addict.
-His exposé went into a full-length film entitled "Sa Piling ng mga Sugapa", on which Matt Ranillo III portrayed his role.
-Gil Portes was the director of the movie.
+In 1961, Reyes was accorded the Journalist of the Year award due to his exposé on heroin drug syndicates in the suburbs of Malabon disguising as a drug addict.
+His exposé was adapted into a full-length film in 1977 entitled Sa Piling ng mga Sugapa, with Gil Portes directing the film and Mat Ranillo III portraying his role.